diegommezp28/webcam/README.md

 # webcam
-Simple Webcam Streaming with OpenCV and UDP using Python To use it, you have to install OpenCV on your computer. for more information about OpenCV goto http://opencv.org numpy is also required.
+Simple Webcam Streaming with OpenCV and UDP using Python.

+To use it, you have to install OpenCV on your computer.

+For more information about OpenCV goto http://opencv.org

+numpy is also required.

 I use openCV to capture image from my webcam, and compress it